XIU2/TrackersListCollection/README.md

 > ***Github: https://github.com/c0re100/qBittorrent-Enhanced-Edition***

-> Based qBittorrent, added many useful features, such as **subscription Tracker URL** , you can easily use with this project.
+> Based qBittorrent, added many useful features, such as **Subscribing to Tracker URL** , you can easily use with this project.

 After saving the settings, be sure to **restart qBittorrent Enhanced Edition.**